DataDog/datadog-agent/tasks/kernel_matrix_testing/README.md

 - Resumed
 - Destroyed

-> All subsequenct command are assumed to be executed from the root of the datadog-agent repository.
+> All subsequent commands are assumed to be executed from the root directory of the datadog-agent repository.

 ## Dependencies
 ```bash